roccolosito/Homework2/README.md

+# My Personal Webpage

+Welcome to my webpage.
+It consists of 4 (four) main pages: Home, About, Portfolio, and Contact.
+The Homepage is the first page the user sees--it has my picture and a simple greeting.
+The About page has a paragraph outlining some of my experience, education and background.
+The Portfolio page showcases some of my selected app projects that I've worked on.
+And finally, the
+Contact page gives a form allowing folks to send me a direct message if interested.
+Thanks.

 # Unit 02 CSS and Bootstrap Homework: Responsive Portfolio

 Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
 As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.